- Role

 - Shipped · under NDA

-A partner has four days to decide whether a startup's technology is real, and millions riding on the answer.
-An LLM could read the whole codebase in an afternoon.
+A partner has four days to decide whether a startup’s technology is real, and millions riding on the answer.
+An LLM could read the whole codebase in an afternoon — chunked and retrieved, since no context window holds a repo whole.
 The diligence still took three weeks.
 The bottleneck was never the reading.

 A diagnosis · symptom → wrong suspects → the real culprit

-The symptom: a fast model, and a verdict nobody would sign.
+The stakes: a fast model, and a verdict nobody would sign.

 VC and PE partners stake millions on a startup’s technology on claims they will never personally check.
 They can’t read the codebase.
 They can’t reproduce the benchmark.
 So the deal stalls in a three-week diligence cycle while analysts assemble something a partner is willing to put their name to.

-An LLM handled the hard technical work in an afternoon: read the unstructured repos, read the design docs, score four classes of risk — code quality, architecture risk, team velocity, founder credibility.
+An LLM handled the hard technical work in an afternoon: read the unstructured repos, read the design docs, and analyse each finding across sixteen dimensions.
 The extraction was never the problem.

 The problem was that a partner would read a clean machine verdict and still pick up the phone to re-check it by hand.
 The LLM produced an answer.
 It did not produce something anyone would stand on.
 That is what kept the cycle at three weeks.